 Put/Spread Collar Strategy Risk.
 The put/collar strategy used to seek to protect the Fund against a decline in value may not work as intended.
 The Fund's collar strategy will consist of call options positions and long put options positions.
 By selling call options in return for the receipt of premiums, the Fund will give up the opportunity to benefit from potential increases in the value of the S&P 500 ETFs above the exercise prices of such options.
 By purchasing put options in return for the payment of premiums, the Fund may be protected from a significant decline in the price of the S&P 500 ETFs if the put options become in the money, but during periods where the S&P 500 ETFs appreciate, the Fund will underperform due to the cost of the premiums paid and the increased value of call sold.
 Investors who purchase shares of the Fund when the Fund's put/collar strategy is not active may experience different levels of downside protection and upside participation depending on market performance.
-In addition, the Fund's ability to sell the securities underlying the options will be limited while the options are in effect unless the Fund cancels out the options positions through the purchase or sale of offsetting identical options prior to the expiration of the options.
+In addition, the Fund's ability to sell the securities underlying the options prior to the expiration of the options.
 Exchanges may suspend the trading of options in volatile markets.
 If trading is suspended, the Fund may be unable to purchase or sell options at times that may be desirable or advantageous to do so, which may increase the risk of tracking error.
 The Fund's returns will not match that of a fund that invests solely in securities listed on the S&P 500 index.